maishahoq/Intro-to-Interactive-Media-Class/Assignment/Assignmnet9/README.md

 1. Arduino Software is ot working: Error message shown:

 Problem uploading to board.
 See https://support.arduino.cc/hc/en-us/sections/360003198300 for suggestions.
-avrdude: stk500_recv(): programmer is not responding
+avrdude: stk500_recv(): programmer is not responding[Probably it is a device specific roblem for it appears once and then goes away.
+Normally goes away when I reset and change the ports from the tool option]

 #### Reference